 2.1.4 “Data Protection Legislation” means all applicable data protection, privacy, and similar laws, regulations, directives, and codes of practice in any relevant jurisdiction relating to the processing of personal data and privacy (including POPIA);

 2.1.5 “Insurer” means a registered short-term insurer in terms of the Short-term Insurance Act, 53 of 1998, and “Insurers” means several insurers, as the context may require;

 2.1.6 “Insurance Policy” means a contract of insurance entered into by the Client with an Insurer, and “Insurance Policies” means several insurance policies, as the context may require;

 2.1.7 “Intellectual Property” means all rights of a party in copyright, patents, know-how, trade secrets, Confidential Information, internet domain names, website addresses, rights in trademarks and designs (whether registered or unregistered), applications for registration of any of the foregoing and the right to apply for registration and all other intellectual property rights and equivalent or similar forms of protection existing anywhere in the world;

-2.1.8 “Letter of Appointment” means a letter signed by the Client which appoints RBS to render certain Services on behalf of the Client;
+2.1.8 “Mandate” means a mandate concluded by the Client which appoints RBS to render certain Services on behalf of the Client;

 2.1.9 “Personal Information” has the meaning given to it in POPIA;